The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

 Because in most cases, projects using the Agile method are finished faster and on the budget.
 The short development cycle and small teams are much more effective and manageable than large teams and long development cycles.
 Mistakes are found early during the development and fixed before the solution becomes too expensive in terms of time and money.
 The reaction to market changes and new customer requirements is supper fast in Agile.

 Why Agile is so effective?

-Collaboration, small teams, and short development cycles make Agile project management method highly effective.
-Instead of a top-down management structure, Agile uses a flat and more democratic management method which better fits today’s workforce sensibilities.
+Collaboration, small teams, and short development cycles make the Agile project management method highly effective.
+Instead of a top-down management structure, Agile uses a flat and more democratic management method that better fits today’s workforce sensibilities.

 Great article and very in-depth explanation.
 Thank you, David.

 We're doing the exact thing and follow your principles on Hitask too.